 - Students completing the master’s program will graduate with the necessary skills to work as school psychologists in public and private schools, independent practice, hospitals, state departments of education, and other educational centers.

 - The faculty members of this program have experience in areas such as: crisis management and prevention, autism, attention deficit hyperactivity disorder (ADHD), coping skills, behavior modification, learning difficulties, and positive learning environments, among others.

-- Early in the program, students have the opportunity to experience a collaborative environment by working with master’s students from other specialties through integrated development and educational courses and clinics.
+- Early in the school psychology masters program, students have the opportunity to experience a collaborative environment by working with master’s students from other specialties through integrated development and educational courses and clinics.

-- This program currently offers its courses on campus, online, and in a hybrid modality.
+- This program currently offers its courses on our Mayaguez campus, online, and in a hybrid modality.

-- Our program contemplates the learning of competences based on the standards of the National Association of School Psychologists (NASP).
+- Our master of science program contemplates the learning of competencies based on the standards of the National Association of School Psychologists (NASP).
 Nonetheless, it also considers social, intercultural, and intra-cultural needs, which allows our students easier mobility to apply for local and international jobs.

 - A minimum 3.0 cumulative grade point average (GPA) on a 4.0 scale of all degrees conferred.

 - Albizu University (AU) reserves the right of admission to candidates who do not meet the minimum requirements and will take the following exceptional admission criteria into consideration: a minimum 2.5 GPA, as long as the cumulative general average is at least 3.0 in the specialization or concentration courses.
 A minimum 3.0 GPA for a master's degree can also be considered.
 Admitted applicants will have a semester to meet satisfactory academic progress applicable to their academic level in order to remain as active students in the program for the rest of the course of study.